ProsperJulius/snakegame/README.md

 # Snakegame

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.3.
+This project is a snake game implementation using angular and using linked list to represent the snake

 ## Development server